bbux-dev/datacraft/docs/source/usage.rst

      }
    }

-If the tag field was only present in 50% of the data, we would want to be able to adjust our output to match this.
+If the tag field was only present in 50% of the data, we would want to be able to adjust the output to match this.
-Here is an updated version of the spec with the ``field_groups`` specified to give us our 50/50 output.
+Here is an updated version of the spec with the ``field_groups`` specified to give the 50/50 output.
 This uses the first form of the ``field_groups`` a List of Lists of field names to output together.

 .. code-block:: json